scala/scala3/docs/docs/reference/dropped-features/package-objects.md

  - all pattern, value, method, and type definitions,
  - implicit classes and objects,
- - companion objects of opaque types.
+ - companion objects of opaque type aliases.

 If a source file `src.scala` contains such toplevel definitions, they will be put in a synthetic object named `src$package`.
 The wrapping is transparent, however.
 The definitions in `src` can still be accessed as members of the enclosing package.